0

 As the season progresses, the potential problems of taking a doe with a fawn at her side become fewer.
 Not only will that fawn be able to survive just fine without its mother, but it also will probably have learned all the survival instincts it can by then.
 Murphy, however, said if you have a choice, shoot a doe with a buck fawn instead of a young female at its side.

-See also How to Call Coyotes Like a Pro
+See also How to Clean a Skull

 “There was a study done in Georgia that looked at dispersal rates among young bucks that did not have their maternal does,” he said.
 “Basically, it found that if the mother was dead or missing, the buck was far less likely to leave its birth home range.
 It’s difficult to tell the difference under low-light conditions, but if you have time and you can look closely, I’d go for the doe with the button buck by her side.”